 Danielle Henderson is a dedicated feminist, freelance writer, and graduate student.
 She has been doing homework since 1985.

 Her writing is focused on narrative non-fiction, satire, and humor, and her first book, Tales From Fish Camp, was published in 2004.
 Danielle's work has been featured in several magazines, online publications and anthologies including Kitchen Sink, Rivet, and Cringe: Teenage Diaries, Journals, Notes, Letters, Poems and Abandoned Rock Operas, released by Crown Publishing and edited by Sarah Brown.
-She is a staff writer for Rookie and does TV recaps for Vulture.com.
+She is an editor at Rookie and does TV recaps for Vulture.com.
 A book based on her popular blog Feminist Ryan Gosling was released by Running Press in August 2012.
-She is currently developing a project with The Feminist Press, and will be starting her Ph.D. in September 2013.

 Danielle grew up in Warwick NY, a town ensconced in beautiful fall foliage, rolling farms, festivals dedicated to fruit, and mild class warfare and explicit racism that was never openly discussed or acknowledged.
 She was absolutely shaped by these factors, as well as the town's blessedly close proximity to Manhattan, the city where she came of age.
 Instead of doing drugs or drinking, Danielle taught herself how to read a bus schedule and skipped many days of school in an effort to mitigate her desire to live in a more temperate place with the reality that she would be stuck in Warwick for quite some time.
 As a result, she has sat through more live tapings of The Late Show with Conan O'Brien than any earth science or chemistry class, a retrospectively wise choice.

 In the past 20 years she has parked her full, wild life in Alaska, California, New York City, Boston, England, and Rhode Island.
 She once drove from New York to Alaska by herself, and has survived an abusive family structure, a childhood on welfare, a bear chase, the fall of the World Trade Center while working in Manhattan for the United Nations, four Alaskan winters, junior high school, working in a convent, Aquanet hairspray, acid wash jeans, and the entirety of the Mets' 1987 season.
-Elle parle un peu de français, but mostly ordering food and colloquial cursing.
+Elle parle un peu de français, but mostly ordering food and the type of colloquial cursing you would use on the Metro, like hoping your dick falls of or a vulture eats your eyes.

 She is very tall, and often forgets that she has freckles; strangers take every opportunity to remind her of both.